AmitP88/Final-Portfolio/src/pages/index.md

           business_type: Music Festival
           description: >-
-            This project was a completed website that was handed to me to revamp the homepage layout and include updated content.
+            This project was a completed website that was handed to me to revamp the homepage using a new layout and new content.

             I learned about Jade and Pug, their similarities compared to HTML and CSS, and also how to work with another developers' code.
           image: /img/grizzlyfest.png
           repo_link: 'https://github.com/middlestate/grizzlyfest'
           tech_used: 'Jade, Pug'